-Maryland’s Good Samaritan law says that you cannot be held civilly liable for any act you do (or don’t do) when providing assistance or medical aid at the scene of an emergency.
-This law will cover you as long as the aid you provide is rendered in a “reasonably prudent manner” and you do it without a fee.
+Maryland’s Good Samaritan law for civil cases says that a member of the general public cannot be held civilly liable for any act you do (or acts you should do but don’t do) when providing assistance or medical aid at the scene of an emergency.
+This law will cover you as long as the aid you provide is rendered in a “reasonably prudent manner,” and you do it without the expectation of a fee or other compensation.
+You also have to relinquish care to a certified first responder when they arrive.

-What constitutes a “reasonably prudent manner” is open to debate.
+To be honest, what constitutes a “reasonably prudent manner” is open to debate.
 We lawyers love to argue about the meaning of the word “reasonable.”
 But as a trial lawyer myself, I can tell you it would be very hard for any lawyer to sue you if you acted in good faith when rendering first aid.
+No Judge or Jury is going to give a judgment if you were really acting in good faith, and I think most lawyers would avoid the case altogether.
 I imagine if you did something that crosses the line into “gross negligence”, you may be exposed to liability.
 But you would have to do something pretty unreasonable to cross that line.

-So Maryland’s Good Samaritan law protects you if we ever need to give first aid at the scene of a car accident or other emergency.
+Whether you are a first responder, or just a bystander who wants to help, Maryland’s Good Samaritan law protects you if you ever need to give first aid at the scene of a car accident or other emergency.
 So go ahead – be a hero!